BRVC-ORG/Prospectus/README.md

                 - The Petrol dollar still holds strong (respectively)

-                - Could foresee someone/some-bad-actor(s) attempt to exploit traditional Olympiad's medal-issuance-ceremonies as (highly-unlikely) possible metals (physical and digital) market influence
+                - Could foresee someone/some-bad-actor(s) attempt to exploit traditional Olympiad's medal-issuing, -issuance as (very-much-so-highly-unlikely) possible metals (physical and digital) market influence by not understanding things, or something like that 🤷🏼‍♀️

                     - see: T-Y-o-O-L 2007's <i>No Country for Old Men</i>